 It is also mandatory for directors to notify the company secretary of any dealings in the company's shares.
 This information is then disclosed on SENS within 24 hours of receipt of such information.
 These dealings are also reported retrospectively at board meetings.
-Details of all dealings by directors during the reporting period are contained in the directors' report.
+Details of all dealings by directors during the reporting period are contained in the directors' report on page 2 of the audited annual financial statements on the website.